Welcome

 Lots of exciting gigs coming up.
 The

-New Music Collective Fundraiser is this weekend, and then
+New Music Collective Fundraiser is this weekend, and then begins

 More news soon on the CD recently recorded with Robert Lewis and Gerald Gregory.
 We should be